dsuthgr-org/labs-restriction-system/README.md

-# Internet Access Control Configuration for Auto-Provisioning
+# Internet Access Configuration for Auto-Provisioning

 This repository contains configuration files that define internet access restrictions and are automatically fetched every 6 hours by the system that manages internet access in Laboratories 1–6.